apilayer/currencylayer-API/docs/specifications.md

 ## HTTP ETags

-In order to reduce your request bandwitdth, the currencylayer API has built in support for `HTTP ETags`.
-These may be very useful to optimize the performance of your application.
+In order to reduce your request bandwidth, the currencylayer API has built in support for `HTTP ETags`.
+These may be very useful optimizing the performance of your application.

 **Definition:**
 An Etag ("Entity Tag") is an HTTP response header used to determine whether the content stored in the browser cache still matches the content or entity on the server.
 As long as the content at that URL is not modified in any way, the Etag remains identical.
 If that content ever changes, a new and different ETag is assigned.

 In our case, `ETags` allow you to check whether or not Exchange Rates have changed since your last API Request.
-If the rates have not been modified, your response size will be considerably smaller in file size than if they have.
+If the rates have not been modified, your API Response will be considerably smaller in size than if they have.
 Practically, ETags provide a mechanism to cache exchange rate data as long as it is not updated.

 [See a quick How-to guide for working with ETags](https://currencylayer.com/documentation#error_types)